 Do Travel Bloggers Make Money?

-Blogging in general is a way to build yourself a passive income.
-This means you will put in the work today for free in order to earn money in the future.
-The great part about this is that you can go off-grid for a month if you like and still earn money through the work you have put in a year or even a decade before.
+In a nutshell, blogging in general is a way to build yourself a passive income.
+This means you will put in the work today for free in order to earn while you sleep in the future.
+What's great about this for travelers is that we can go off-grid for a month and still earn money through the work we have put in a year or even a decade before.

 For example, I spent three weeks without touching my laptop while on the Three Passes Trek in the Himalayas and earned a living wage at the same time.
-The tough part about this is that you might spend hundreds of hours and not see a single dollar for months (or years) down the track.
+The tough part about this is that you might spend hundreds of hours working while you don't start making money until after several months (or years) down the track.

-In fact, recent statistics show that 81% of all blogs created never earned their first $100.
+Recent statistics show that 81% of all blogs created never earned their first $100.
 Furthermore, only 5% of all bloggers earn a full-time salary from blogging.
 These statistics account for all blogs.
-Travel blogs are among the most saturated on the internet and standing out in the crowd is even more difficult.
+Travel blogs are among the most saturated on the internet.
+And, therefore standing out in the crowd is even more difficult.

 How To Start a Travel Blog - A Step By Step Guide

 Congratulations, you've gotten through that intense disclaimer.
-If you're still intent on starting a travel blog, that's absolutely awesome.
+If you're still determined to start a travel blog, then that's absolutely awesome.
 Let's get it.

-Below is a quick summary of the steps required in launching your travel blog.
-I’ll go into detail about the best way to do this below.
+Below is a quick summary of the simple steps required to kick-start your travel blog.

 - Pick a blog name and register it on all social platforms